asenseofpradhyu/blogapp-react/README.md

    This article guided you through creating a blog view page in a React app, using the DOMPurify package to ensure the safe rendering of user-generated content.

-7. **Day 7: From Zero to Blog: Developing a React App for Your Content**
+7. **Day 7: Deploying Your React Blog App**
-   - Coming Soon
+   In this article of our React blog series, we will demonstrate how to effectively deploy our code using the npm run build command and Vercel.

 ## Project Architecture